Going Off Road

 A light bar is a great investment for anyone who wants to explore the less populated areas of the world, and it’s a great way to set up for other activities that need a little illumination.
 Of course, you will need a good ATV battery to power any extra electrical accessories.
 You also want to invest in a good pair of tires, preferably those with plenty of deep treads, and having a set of backup chains can make mudding (and snow travel) much easier.
 You also want to invest in an ATV winch or trailer hitch for your vehicle to pull your stuck friends out of wherever they wedged their truck into.

-There are also options for your four-wheeler or ATV to help make your adventure a little less risky, like additional padding for your seat, or storage containers for the back of your vehicle so that you don’t have to put everything in your pockets.
+There are also options for your four-wheeler or ATV to help make your adventure a little less risky, like additional padding for your seat, ATV ramps to safely ride into your truck, or storage containers for the back of your vehicle so that you don’t have to put everything in your pockets.
 As well, your all terrain vehicle can become useful if you install accessories such as an ATV snow plow.

 Find Your Own Way